AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 *support routines*
 _________________________

-Note that the base class (:class:`GSASIIIO.ImportBaseclass`) supplies two routines, :meth:`~GSASIIIO.ImportBaseclass.BlockSelector` and :meth:`~GSASIIIO.ImportBaseclass.MultipleBlockSelector` that are useful for selecting amongst one or more datasets (and perhaps phases) for ``Reader()`` routines that may encounter more than one set of information in a file.
+Note that GSASIIIO supplies three routines, :meth:`~GSASIIIO.BlockSelector` :meth:`~GSASIIIO.MultipleBlockSelector` and :meth:`~GSASIIIO.MultipleChoiceSelector` that are useful for selecting amongst one or more datasets (and perhaps phases) or data items for ``Reader()`` routines that may encounter more than one set of information in a file.
-Likewise, when an operation will take some time to complete, use :meth:`~GSASIIIO.ImportBaseclass.ShowBusy` and :meth:`~GSASIIIO.ImportBaseclass.DoneBusy` to show the user that something is happening.
+Likewise, when an operation will take some time to complete, use :meth:`~GSASIIIO.ShowBusy` and :meth:`~GSASIIIO.DoneBusy` to show the user that something is happening.

 ContentsValidator()
 ~~~~~~~~~~~~~~~~~~~~